C-gonz/Phylogenetic_Focusing/README.md

 - import CSV into the open Tree Graph 2 window via "import table as node/branch data" (all files format, no skipped lines, first line contains headers.
 Be sure to check values separated by ",")
 - "select matching key columns" step correlates same data in the table and tree.
 Use unique node names column for both.
 - Set node data type for UFboot and SH-aLRT as "new hidden branch data with specified ID."
-- Use "Collapse Nodes by Support" option twice: UFBoot at 95, and SH-aLRT at 80.
+- Use "Collapse Nodes by Support" option twice: SH-aLRT at 80, and UFBoot at 95.
 - Export result as a nexus file, the collapsed tree can now be viewed or edited in Figtree, etc. as before.

 </details> <!-- End Assessing Phyfocus Phylogenies -->